flythereddflagg/flythereddflagg.github.io/python_book/docs/01-Intro-and-How-to-Use-This-Book.md

     First, the code design, implementation and improvement will be faster and can help you know how to tackle difficult problems.

     Secondly, debugging your code will be less of a recursive refactoring black hole and more of a intuitive wave that you can surf into the sunset.

+    The "[Zen of Python](https://www.python.org/dev/peps/pep-0020/)" will be covered at some point in this book.
+It is a list of 20 principles that embody the design of Python written in poetic fashion.
+These principles apply to how you write code and are so powerful that I will try to use them in every lesson I can.

  - **Get as much as you want out of the learning experience**